Early Childhood Education (ECE) Student Teaching/Internships

 Because early childhood licensure requires student teaching in both a kindergarten or preschool setting and a primary grade setting, students who choose to do an internship will also need to complete a block of student teaching in the area in which they are not doing their internship.
 This student teaching is to be completed the spring term prior to their internship.

 Please note that not all students are eligible for the internship option.
-Contact Education Student Services for further information.
+Contact the Education Advisement Center for further information.

 Page updated 10/21/15